astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | pathname | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified
-pathname of a `profiles.json` file on the disk from which profiles are to be loaded. |
+pathname of a `profiles.json` file on the file system from which profiles are to be loaded. |

 <a name='T-MFR-Settings-Profiles-Providers-Actions-Remove'></a>